mneedes/wsbmc/README.md

 ## What?
 Why?
 How?

-I wanted to have basic controls for my BluOS device(s) from a small Linux window.
+I want to control my BluOS device(s) from a small Linux terminal window.
 This implementation is written in python and uses a dirt-simple curses interface.
-It makes use of BluOS' remote integration API and requires a keyboard (shocking I know).
-It seems to work pretty well for what it is...
+It makes use of BluOS' remote integration API and requires use of your keyboard (shocking I know).

 Feature Summary:

 - Simple commands (skip, back, volume up/down, mute, pause)
-- Artist/song display
+- Artist/song display (may not work in all applications)
 - Small window UI
-- Auto-discovery (Work In Progress)
+- Auto-discovery (WIP, which stands for Work In Progress)

 ## Prerequisitez